LinuxCommandLibrary

 -p

-Perform DNS lookups on all discovered hosts.
+Perform reverse DNS lookups on discovered ranges.

 --take-over